-- Again, all F and J visa holders who want LSU's Student Accident and Sickness Insurance Plan should not select the plan via PAWS or on line.
-THIS WILL CAUSE ERRORS ON YOUR FEE BILL and problems with your insurance.
+- Again, all F and J visa holders who want LSU's Student Accident and Sickness Insurance Plan should not select the plan via MyLSU or on line.
+This will cause errors on your fee bill and problems with your insurance.
 You will be automatically billed for insurance on your fee bill each and every semester you are enrolled in courses at LSU.

-- All questions concerning waviers, enrollment of dependents, benefits, claims, or billing problems of the assessed insurance should be directed to Gallagher Student Health/United HealthCare at: 1-844-288-4920 or visit Gallagher Student Health/United HealthCare.
+- All questions concerning waivers, enrollment of dependents, benefits, claims, or billing problems of the assessed insurance should be directed to Gallagher Student Health/United HealthCare at: 1-844-288-4920 or visit Gallagher Student Health/United HealthCare.

 - If you have LSU’s student medical health insurance, you are always required to first report to LSU’s Student Health Center to see a doctor (except in the case of a medical emergency), or your claims will not be paid.
 To avoid problems or delays, regardless of your insurance policy, always carry your student medical health insurance card as you would your drivers’ license.

 Pane 2 Content